 The site itself has long been part of the area’s educational fabric.
 A historic inspection report describes a “three storey Victorian building” and “creatively designed play spaces” arranged around the building, which speaks to an urban primary that has had to use space intelligently rather than expansively.

 For a primary school, parents usually want the answer to two questions: how strong are the outcomes, and are they consistent with what the school says about its curriculum.
-The 2024 Key Stage 2 data supports a picture of high attainment across the core, with particularly strong combined outcomes.
+The current Key Stage 2 data supports a solid picture across the core, with 70% reaching the expected standard in reading, writing and maths combined.

-In the FindMySchool rankings (based on official outcomes data), Sir William Burrough is ranked 765th in England for primary performance and 10th in Tower Hamlets.
-That places it well above England average, within the top 10% of primary schools in England by this measure.
+In the FindMySchool rankings (based on official outcomes data), Sir William Burrough is ranked 3,684th out of 14,978 schools in England for primary academic outcomes and 31st in Tower Hamlets.
+That places it within the top quarter of primary schools in England by this measure.

 This combination matters.
 A high combined expected standard figure suggests pupils are leaving Year 6 with secure foundations across the core, while a high higher standard figure suggests the curriculum is stretching pupils beyond the basics, not only securing the threshold.